dvzrd/gatsby-starter-nova/src/components/section/README.md

 ## Roadmap

-- More `SectionDesignPattern` types with appropriate styles.
+- Add more `SectionPattern` types with appropriate styles.
+- Add `minHeight` prop to set min-height.